Alexander Lapshin: Biography

-Alexander Lapshin was born in 1976 in Sverdlovsk (now Yekaterinburg), to a Russian father and Jewish mother.
-At the age of 13, he emigrated to Israel with his family.
-After graduating from the University of Haifa, he served three years with the Israel Defense Forces, both in the Gaza Strip and on the Lebanese-Israeli border.
+Alexander Lapshin was born in 1976 in Sverdlovsk (now Yekaterinburg), to a Russian father and Jewish-Ukrainian mother.
 For about a year, he studied in the United States.
 Between 2003 and 2008, he lived in Moscow and was engaged in commercial real estate and the Forex market.
-After the financial crisis of 2008, he returned to Israel.
-Until 2016, he lived on the Rosh HaNikra kibbutz in Israel, near the border with Lebanon, working as a remote editor of Russian travel Internet resources.
+After the 2008 financial crisis, he moved to Germany.
+Until 2016, he lived on the Berlin, working as a remote editor of Russian travel Internet resources.